DIY Candle Making: A Quick Start Guide to Make Candles at Home

 3. Cool & Scent

 Use the tips above to calculate the amount of scent you’ll need.
-After adding the scent stir constantly for 1 to 2 minutes for thorough blending.
+After adding the scent, constantly stir slowly for 1 to 2 minutes for thorough blending.

 4. Pour & Place Wicks

-Before trimming a wick allow a candle to cool 30 minutes to 1 hour.
+Before trimming a wick, allow a candle to cool for 30 minutes to 1 hour.
 The wax should appear hard.
 Trim each wick to about ¼ an inch.
-Now, as tempting as it may be, do not light your homemade candle until it has cured for 24 hours.
+Now, as tempting as it may be, do not light your homemade candle until it has cured for 72 hours.

-I know DIY candle making may seem intimidating at first but once you have your candle supplies and learn a few steps and troubleshooting techniques it’s easy to do.
-It really comes down to just melting the wax, adding scent, and pouring it into your containers.
+DIY candle-making may seem intimidating at first, but once you have your candle supplies, step-by-step instructions, and a troubleshooting guide, it’s easy to do.
+Honestly, it really comes down to just melting the wax, adding scent, and pouring it into your containers.

 Have you ever made homemade candles?
 Or is it something you are ready to try?
-Pin these easy DIY candle making techniques now and tag #farmhousechicliving on Instagram to share your candle making results with us.
+Pin these easy DIY candle making techniques to your Pinterest DIY Board.
+Tag #farmhousechicliving on Instagram to share your candle-making results with us.